 No. The Guaranty Association only protects policies issued by an insurance company licensed to do business in New York.
 You may, however, be entitled to receive protection from the guaranty association located in the insolvent company's state of domicile.
 Call us at 212-202-4243 or email us at email@example.com if you have questions.

-Life insurance companies licensed to write business in the state are members of the New York Guaranty Association.
-To determine if a company is licensed to write life, health, or annuity business in New York, you may call us at 212-202-4243 or email us at email@example.com.
+Life and health insurance companies licensed to write business in the state are members of the New York Guaranty Association.
+To determine if a company is licensed to write life, health, or annuity business in New York, you may call us at 212-202-4243 or email us at firstname.lastname@example.org.

 I have a 401(k) plan with my employer.
 I have selected a fixed interest option funded by a guaranteed investment contract (GIC) issued by a life insurance company to my employer.
 Will my invested funds be protected by the Guaranty Association?